graphql/graphql.github.io/src/content/faq/General.md

 It takes more time to implement a GraphQL client upfront, but it becomes worth it the more features you need.
 You might want to start out [using HTTP requests](/learn/serving-over-http/) as the underlying transport layer (here’s [an example in JavaScript](/graphql-js/graphql-clients/)), then switch to a more intricate client service as your application grows in complexity.

+## Is GraphQL owned by Facebook?

+No, GraphQL is governed by the [GraphQL Foundation](#what-is-the-graphql-foundation).

+The specification was originally developed at Facebook, though, and [Facebook is a member](https://foundation.graphql.org/members/) of the GraphQL Foundation.
+Some of our [repositories on GitHub](https://github.com/graphql/) still have the license listed under Facebook Inc, but we're in the process of updating those.

 ## What is the GraphQL Foundation?

 The [GraphQL Foundation](https://foundation.graphql.org/faq/) provides governance for GraphQL as well as vendor-neutral oversight of funding, events, operations resources, and more.
-It was formed in 2018 by [various tech companies](https://landscape.graphql.org/category=graph-ql-foundation-member&format=logo-mode) and hosted under the [Linux Foundation](https://www.linuxfoundation.org/).
+Formed in 2018, the GraphQL Foundation is hosted under the [Linux Foundation](https://www.linuxfoundation.org/) and is made up of [representatives from 20 different companies](https://foundation.graphql.org/members/).
 The idea is that it’s an open, neutral home for the GraphQL community.

 You can find out more by visiting [foundation.graphql.org](https://foundation.graphql.org/).